 To isolate the optimal presentation of social sharing buttons on their website, AMD tested different variations.
 Specifically, they tested for placement (left, bottom, and right) and share icon (icon + link, small chicklet, and large chicklet).

 The winning version (left with large chicklet) performed about 37x better than the original footer configuration.

 How did such a minor change trigger this dramatic effect?

 First, the new icons and placement meet user expectations better.
-Since many sites use a similar configuration (like the Digg Digg plugin for WordPress), we as internet users are used to sharing with these icons.
+Since many sites use a similar configuration, we as internet users are used to sharing with these icons.

 Second, floating left icons simply achieve higher visibility.
 Many people never even scroll far enough to see icons hiding in the footer.